-Dina Farms continued to reap the benefits of its facility Dina Farms is the leading market player within its enhancement projects that began during 2021, which improved overall operations across its segments, and drove a 20% y-o-y revenue increase.
-Growth at the agriculture division was supported by the introduction of olives that showed a great performance during the
+Dina Farms continued to reap the benefits of its facility improved overall operations across its segments, and drove a 20% y-o-y revenue increase.
+Growth at the agriculture division was supported by the introduction of olives that showed a great performance during the 4Q22.